 The museum is open seasonally with rotating exhibits.
 Exhibit topics include: life on Beech Mountain before the ski resort; background on its earliest known visitors, the Cherokees; logging, milling and narrow gauge railroads on the mountain; the era of ownership by the Carolina Caribbean Corporation (late 1960s to 1980); early skiing; Land of Oz amusement park; and other interesting subjects.

-Enjoy a taste of Broadway in the mountains with Ensemble Stage, a local theater troupe known for high-quality performances with a robust year-round schedule of events.
+Enjoy professional theater in the mountains with Ensemble Stage, a local theater troupe known for high-quality performances with a robust year-round schedule of events.

 Ensemble Stage is based at the Historic Banner Elk School, where it entertains audiences with such notable titles as: "It's A Wonderful Life," "The Star Spangled Girl," "Robin Hood," "Dracula" and "Treasure Island."
 Theater packages, which include a night's lodging and two show tickets, are available by clicking here.